DigitalPublishingToolkit/TODManual/md/Manual.md

 		03introduction
 		04chapter1

-- Drop and drag your icml files in the Indesign document(s).
+- Drop and drag your icml files in the InDesign document(s).
 - Before you are able to edit/design the text in indesign make sure you check out:

 		Edit > Incopy > Check Out